“Is Lijiang worth travelling to?”

 Because of the hike (we spent the night on the mountain!) we only had a day to explore Lijiang but it was so pretty and a great experience.
 I would have liked to spend more time exploring the mountains and lakes in the area but next time!
 If you are heading to Lijiang I say don’t spend a lot of time there, a couple days will suffice.
 If you are in the area then the Tiger Leaping Gorge, Dali and Shaxi are great visits.

-Something I should warn you about is in Lijiang you might get swindled into see this “beautiful lake” which is a lie.
+Something I should warn you about is in Lijiang you might get swindled into see this “beautiful lake.”
+It’s a lie.
 It’s a big pond where you canoe.
 It’s extremely expensive and supposed to get a “great experience” but please skip it.
 It’s not worth your money.
 I got to the lake where I saw some very sad horses and an attempt of a “tour” and immediately asked the driver to take us back into town.
 So if you ever go you are prepared! 🙂

 Have you ever heard of Lijiang?
 Would you ever travel to China?
 Share in the comments!